WordsOut poems by Godfrey

 interpretation of the bible also prevents us from engaging with its

-of the Creator God through study of his original creative act and the
+of a creator god through study of his original creative act and the

-extraordinary physical laws he conceived and brought into being.
+extraordinary physical laws the god conceived and brought into being.

 This